The PRI has three key objectives in the lead up to COP30.

 That is why policy makers must be the prime movers in tackling climate change.
 They need to provide clear economic incentives and regulations to shift capital to climate solutions and address flows to high emitting industries.
 These policy measures can support stronger global growth compared to business as usual, even in the short term, according to recent analysis by the OECD and UNDP.

 COP30 will take place in Belém, Brazil in November 2025.
-In the run up, PRI will continue to deepen its policy engagement on climate and will use the opportunity of hosting PRI in Person in São Paolo just days beforehand to ensure the voices of responsible investors are heard by global policy makers.
+In the run up, PRI will continue to deepen its policy engagement on climate and will use the opportunity of hosting PRI in Person in São Paulo just days beforehand to ensure the voices of responsible investors are heard by global policy makers.

-Building on the PRI’s Climate Policy Roadmap, key climate policy engagement priorities ahead and beyond COP30 include.
+Building on the PRI’s Climate Policy Roadmap, key climate policy engagement priorities ahead and beyond COP30 include:

 A whole-of-government approach to the transition